 - Refrain from touching your face, as this is a common way of transmitting the virus

 - Get your flu shot!
 While there isn’t yet a vaccine for COVID-19, you can protect yourself and loved ones from the flu by getting your flu shot today.

-If you are concerned about exposure but have none of the above symptoms and do not meet any of the high-risk criteria, we encourage you to visit one of the following credible websites for more information:
+If you are concerned about exposure to COVID-19, but have none of the above symptoms, we encourage you to visit one of the following credible websites for more information:

 World Health Organization (WHO): https://www.who.int/